Challenges Facing Fire Chiefs of Combination Departments: Carrying Out the Research

 The chiefs indicated that the challenges they face most often are:

 - Training requirements and increasing call volumes (44%) tied for third

 Chiefs then indicated that the challenges that made the most impact on their departments are:

 - Employee recruitment and retention; and political barriers (28%) tied for third

 Several demographic categories appeared to influence the chiefs’ perceptions, but no statistically significant correlation was found.

 Subsequent articles in this blog series will delve into a discussion of the research findings.
 Budget limitations and their nearly unanimous perception of hindrance will be explored in the next article, followed by an article on the growing hardship within the volunteer firefighter system.
 The series will conclude with a discussion about what these findings may mean for the fire service, and what may be needed in the future.

-About the Author: Brad Davison is a career Engineer/Paramedic at Station 1 in Indianola, Iowa.
+About the Author: Brad Davison is an engineer/paramedic in Indianola, Iowa.
 In the fall of 2017, Brad completed his Master’s degree in Public Administration, with a concentration in Emergency Management from American Military University.
-He is a regional fire and EMS instructor across the State of Iowa.
-Beginning his career as a POC firefighter, Brad has a passion for combination fire departments and aspires to be the Chief Officer of one.
+Beginning his career as a POC firefighter, Brad has a passion for combination fire departments.
 To contact the author, please email IPSauthor@apus.edu.